vscheyer/MADVLSI/Mini_Project_3/README.md

 ## 1. Grok the Circuit
 ### Which is the inverting input?
 Which is the non-inverting input?
 Explain your reasoning briefly
 The noninverting input is V1, and the inverting input is V2.
-I started out looking at the circuit from the perspective of the currents flowing through it, so that's how I started to approach this.
+I started out by looking at the circuit from the perspective of the currents flowing through it, so that's how I approached this.
 Figure 1 shows the currents in the circuit based on applying KCL at the node below Mb.
 KCL at that node says that Ib = I1 + I2, so I used that equation throughout the rest of the circuit to annotate currents.
 I2 runs through M5, M7, and M9, and then I2 is mirrored over to M8 and it flows through M10 as well.
 Applying KLC at the node below M6, it is apparent that I1 is flowing M6.
 Applying KCL again at the node between M10 and M6, we can see that the output current Iout = I2 - I1.

 ![image](images/MP3_currents_grok.jpg)